AnEvilPenguin/TCSA.ECommerceAPI/README.md

 On the file expansion side of things I think it's mostly Azure Blob.
 I'm glad I started this, but I probably need to look at it in more detail.
 This was a very limited expansion of my report capability here.
+Whilst I didn't look at scheduling here, I went rogue on the previous project with my scheduling so I'm not too worried about missing that.
+All in all I think I hit all the stretch goals I cared about here!

 # Resources Used